 In the book accompanying Peter Gabriel: Eve, Gabriel outlines his vision for multimedia as a deconstructive medium – or, as he puts it, a toolkit for examining art.
 “People can then become part of the creative process in this way,” he says, and he believes his art in particular serves as an effective “vehicle for ideas and emotional content” when broken down and explored.
 He touched on these ideas in Real World Multimedia’s first CD-ROM title, Xplora1: Peter Gabriel’s Secret World, where he espoused interactive media as a place “to provide a lot of material for the audience to participate in – so that eventually they become the artists themselves and can use what we create […] as stuff to explore and learn about from the inside.”

-As Real World’s second and final release, Peter Gabriel: Eve stands as the most complete expression of that idea.
+As his second and final release, Peter Gabriel: Eve stands as the most complete expression of that idea.
 The game assembles art, sound, print media, and knowledge into a postmodern collage, breaking them into pieces for the player to refashion.
 Its approach to participatory multimedia fosters a confident exploration of love and relationships, and it would have been stronger if it wasn’t moored to a specific interactive presentation of Gabriel’s music.
 Gabriel’s songs provide a useful overarching thematic structure, and Eve‘s experiments grow beyond the repeated fallback to the title artist.

 Eve opens with an interactive scene of an egg being inseminated.
 A new, raw world is born from it, resembling the Garden of Eden.
 As you stumble around, a small, floating light guides you to a hut holding a strange portal.
 A suitcase falls through; symbols, shapes, and noises spill out, complicating the world as they scatter in all directions.
 Then finally, out of the now ovum-shaped portal emerge Adam and Eve, who quickly part ways.
 You are cast out into a desolate landscape, left to follow Adam and make sense of the Pandora’s box of ideas you have unleashed.